Business Certificate Program

 Course#, Title, Credits, When Offered, Short Description

+Course Coordinator: Dr. Martha Mallicote.
 Course will evaluate successful business behaviors and successful business disciplines.
 Students will build their observational and diagnostic skills by interviewing hospital owners and reviewing their business practices.
-This clerkship is generally offered two or three times during the summer semester and is open to seniors only.
-Clerkship dates for Summer of 2014 are June 16-27, July 14-25, and July 28-Aug.
-8.
+This externship is generally offered two or three times during the summer semester and is open to seniors only.
+Externship dates for Summer of 2015 are June 15-26, 2015, and July 13-24, 2015.

 VEM 5730, Practice Based Equine Clerkship, 2 credits, Variable

 Course Coordinator: Dr. Amanda House.
 The purpose of this course is to provide students with on-farm, primary care experience with horses in physical examinations, diagnosis, treatment, herd health, routine surgery and practice management.
 This clerkship is offered to juniors in their summer or fall semesters and seniors in the first rotation of their summer semester and throughout their spring semester.

-VEM 5991, Student Individualized Investigation, OR VEM 5892 Special Project, 2 credits, Variable
+VEM 5892, Special Projects, or VEM 5991, Student Individualized Investigation, 2 credits, Summer

-VEM 5030, Entrepreneurship for Veterinarians (NEW), 2 credits, Fall
+VEM 5030, Entrepreneurship for Veterinarians, 2 credits, Fall

+Course Coordinator: Dr. Dana Zimmel.
 The goal of the course is to teach veterinary students the critical aspects of finance, operations, marketing and human resource management to prepare them for successful practice ownership.
+You will take this course during the fall of your senior year.

 VEM 5032, Veterinary Business and Professional Development, 1 credit, Spring

-The goals of this course are to explore how personal financial obligations relate to career path planning and preparation, identify communication skills for managing clients successfully and review the process and components of financing a practice purchase.
+Course Coordinator: Dr. Dana Zimmel.
+The goals of this course are to explore how personal financial obligations relate to career path planning and preparation, identify communication skills for managing clients successfully and review the components of veterinary business finance.
+You will take this course during the spring of your junior year.

 VEM 5035, Veterinary Business Management, 1 credit, Fall